 - At the end of the 26 week period you will be asked to complete another self employed form detailing your actual business over this time.

 - After a further year you will be asked to complete another self employed form detailing the full year's trading and your claim will be re-assessed again.

 - Following this you will be asked to submit your accounts or a self employed form once a year.

 Please note you may also be asked to submit accounts or a self employed form when your claim is reviewed.

 If you are unsure on how to complete a benefit self employed form, please read the following self employed guidance for assistance.

-If you are still unsure on how to complete the form after reading the guidance, please call our benefit office on (01273) 292000.
+If you are still unsure about how to complete the form after reading the guidance, please call our benefit office on (01273) 292000.